-Medical University of Gdańsk (MUG) is the largest medical university in northern Poland, located in one of the most beautiful cities in Europe with an old town and beautiful sandy beaches.
-MUG educates nearly 6000 undergraduate and postgraduate students at four Faculties: Faculty of Health Sciences, Faculty of Medicine, Faculty of Pharmacy and The Intercollegiate Faculty of Biotechnology.
-MUG offers various courses (Premedical Course, Pre-Health Course), Medicine Doctor Programme, Nursing Programme, Dietetics Programme and the Ph.D.
+The Medical University of Gdańsk (MUG) is the largest medical university in northern Poland, located in one of the most beautiful cities in Europe with an old town and beautiful sandy beaches.
+According to the 2018 higher education ranking of the Perspektywy Education Foundation, the MUG is the first medical school in the country and ranks among the top ten of the best Polish state universities (7th place).
+Every year, many young people make efforts to study at the largest medical school in Northern Poland.
+The MUG educates more than 6000 undergraduate and postgraduate students at 4 Faculties: Faculty of Health Sciences, Faculty of Medicine, Faculty of Pharmacy and the Intercollegiate Faculty of Biotechnology.
+The MUG offers Premedical Course, Medicine Doctor Programme, Pharmacy Programme, Nursing Programme and the Ph.D.
 Programmes, which are taught fully in English.

-International students constitute almost 16% of MUG students and represent more than half of all international students in Gdańsk.
-Most of them came from Sweden, Norway, India, The Kingdom of Saudi Arabia, Canada, UK, USA, Iraq, Germany and Spain.
+International students constitute more than 17% of the MUG’s students and represent more than half of all international students in Gdańsk.
+Most of them come from Sweden, Norway, India, the Kingdom of Saudi Arabia, Canada, the UK, the USA, Iraq, Germany and Spain.

-The MUG constantly modernizes its clinical and teaching facilities.
-In the end of 2011 the University Clinical Centre has been successfully modernized.
-Our main hospital – the MUG Invasive Medicine Centre is one of the most modern hospitals in Europe.
-New investment MUG Non-Invasive Medicine Centre started in September 2015.
-Together, this will be one of the largest and newest hospital complexes in Poland.
+The MUG constantly modernises its clinical and teaching facilities.
+In 2011 the University Clinical Centre has been successfully modernised.
+Our main hospital – the Invasive Medicine Centre (IMC) is one of the most modern hospitals in Europe.
+New investment of the MUG – Non-Invasive Medicine Centre (NIMC) will be opened to patients in 2018.
+On six floors (including underground) will be located such clinics as Obstetrics, Neonatology, Gynaecology, Oncologic Gynaecology and Endocrinology, Nephrology, Transplantation and Internal Diseases, Internal Diseases, as well as 1st and 2nd Cardiology Clinics.
+Together with the IMC, it will be one of the largest and newest hospital complexes in Poland.

 Akademia Lekarska (Physician’s Academy) was founded in Gdańsk on October 8th 1945.
 Its history relates to the centuries-long tradition of medicine in Gdańsk, practiced by surgeons associated in the Surgeon’s Guild since 1454 as well as the medical teaching and research conducted at the Academic Gymnasium (Atheneum Gedanense) founded in 1558.